-U.S. Department of JusticeOffice of Justice Programs Office for Victims of Crime
+U.S. Department of Justice Office of Justice Programs Office for Victims of Crime

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications to support comprehensive services to victims of all forms of human trafficking throughout the United States.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications to support specialized services for all victims of human trafficking throughout the United States.
 This program furthers the Department's mission by enhancing the social service field's response to victims of human trafficking.

-OVC Fiscal Year (FY) 2017 Comprehensive Services for Victims of All Forms of Human Trafficking
+OVC Fiscal Year (FY) 2017 Specialized Services for Victims of Human Trafficking

-Applications Due: February 21, 2017
+Applications Due: March 9, 2017